mpeterv/luacheck/docsrc/warnings.rst

 541  An empty ``do`` ``end`` block.
 542  An empty ``if`` branch.
 551  An empty statement.
+561  Cyclomatic complexity of a function is too high.
 611  A line consists of nothing but whitespace.
 612  A line contains trailing whitespace.
 613  Trailing whitespace in a string.